gatsbyjs/gatsby/docs/docs/remark-ast.md

 gatsby-transformer-remark empowers developers to translate markdown into html to be consumed throughout Gatsby pages.
 Blogs and other content based sites can highly benefit from this so the code and content is separated and creators don't need.

-In certain instances, a developer may want to customize certain markdown nodes while being parsed.
+In certain instances, a developer may want to customize certain Markdown nodes while being parsed.
 Examples could include [add syntax highlighting](/packages/gatsby-remark-prismjs/), [parse images](/packages/gatsby-remark-images), [embed videos](/packages/gatsby-remark-embed-video) and plenty of others.
-Throughout all of these instances, a plugin will examine the markdown Abstract Syntax Tree (AST) and manipulate content based on certain node types or content in particular nodes.
+Throughout all of these instances, a plugin will examine the Markdown Abstract Syntax Tree (AST) and manipulate content based on certain node types or content in particular nodes.

-## What will be learned in this tutorial
+## What you will learn in this tutorial

 - How to learn how to understand the remark AST
 - How to integrate plugins with `gatsby-transformer-remark`
-- How to manipulate the remark AST to add additional functionality.
+- How to manipulate the remark AST to add additional functionality

-## Understanding the Syntax Tree
+## Understanding the Abstract Syntax Tree

 To get an understanding at what is available in the Markdown AST, take a look at the markdown ast spec that is used in remark and other unist projects: [syntax-tree/mdast](https://github.com/syntax-tree/mdast).

-Starting out with a markdown file as below
+Starting out with a Markdown file as below:

 ```markdown
 # Hello World!